chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:put:: /records/external/{PRINCIPAL_EMAIL}/{EXTERNAL_ID}

+   Create a new record with an associated external id.

-   For 1:1 mapping of URLs to views: calls _record_create
+     For 1:1 mapping of URLs to views: just calls :py:meth:`~indivo_server.indivo.views.record._record_create`.

    :shortname: record_create_ext
    :accesscontrol: An admin app with an id matching the principal_email in the URL.